PredictiveEcology/fpCompare/cran-comments.md

 ## Downstream dependencies

-I have run R CMD check on downstream dependencies of `fpCompare`, and all have passed.
+I have run R CMD check on downstream dependencies of `fpCompare`, and all have passed except those noted below.
 Summary at https://github.com/PredictiveEcology/fpCompare/blob/master/revdep/README.md.

-* NOTE: `SpaDES.core` produces an error due to a non-CRAN package in Suggests, but passes once that dependency is installed.
+* `SpaDES.core` produces an error due to a non-CRAN package in Suggests, but passes once that dependency is installed.
+* `SpaDES.tools` produces an error due to an unrelated error in that package.
+I am a developer of `SpaDES.tools` and am preparing a fixed version for CRAN which will be submitted soon.